Our Services

 Helpful Resources

-Fans can create soothing white noise that masks disruptive sounds, promote deeper sleep and improve room cooling while reducing energy use compared to air conditioning.
+Sleeping with a fan on offers several benefits: it creates soothing white noise that masks disruptive sounds, promotes deeper sleep, improves room cooling, and reduces energy use compared to air conditioning.

 A common bedtime question is, "Can I sleep with a fan on?"
 Many of us enjoy the gentle hum of a fan turning through the night.
 It can mask disruptive noises and keep the room comfortably cool.
 But running a fan all night also has potential downsides, from dry skin to irritated sinuses.
 This guide explores the trade-offs of sleeping with a fan, weighing the benefits of white noise against the risks of dry air, so you can make an informed choice.